Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

+# Three-tier Architecture of Blogging site(WordPress, MySQL, Docker network) using Docker Automation that docker-compose.
-# Global Blogging Made Easy with Docker and WordPress
+Global Blogging Made Easy with Docker and WordPress.

-Set-up:
+- Set-up:

 I use AWS EC2 Instance(AMI- Amazon linux) as Operating System for Docker and then i Install docker-compose on it.